smicker/cpp_helloworld_cmake/README.md

 - curl (for getting web pages)
 - opencv (for graphics)
 - mqtt (for mqtt communication)

-If you don't need one of those, remote it!!
+If you don't need one of those, don't install it and remote it from the CMakeLists.txt!!

 ### Requirements
-- The following packages needs to be installed
+- The following packages needs to be installed (if you want them)
   - libfmt-dev (for modern string handling with fmt)
   - libcurl14-gnutls-dev (for doing curl calls)
   - libboost-all-dev (for Boost)